JamesSewter/JamesSewter/README.md

    - [Back-end](https://github.com/JamesSewter/decisions-api)

 Group Project collaborators (Abby Davis, Alexandre Izumi, Dhiran Sodha, James Sewter, Wren Hawthorne, and Zeineb Mukhtar)

 ### **2) News website (solo):**

 https://nc-news-js.netlify.app/

 #### Description
 Web application allowing a hard coded user (named jessjelly) to read news articles.
 Articles can be filtered by topic and sorted by date and votes.
+Please allow 30-40 seconds of spin-up time!

    You can look at the front-end and back-end repos here: